Version: April 30, 2026

 ---

-This license ends when the Submission is removed from the Platform, except where retention is required for: (i) legal compliance, (ii) dispute resolution, (iii) fraud/integrity investigations, or (iv) the Platform’s legitimate recordkeeping of results and event history (as described in the Terms and Privacy documents).
+This license ends when the Submission is removed from the Platform, except where retention or continued use is required for legal compliance, dispute resolution, integrity purposes, or event recordkeeping as described in the Terms of Service and applicable policies.

 ---